 - Combine the cinnamon and sugar in a bowl.Sprinkle 1 to 1½ Tablespoons of the cinnamon and sugar onto each sheet of puff pastry dough to evenly coat them.

 - Starting at a longer edge, roll the first puff pastry sheet into a tight log.
-Cut the log width-wise into four equal pieces.
+Cut the log three times width-wise into four equal pieces.
 Repeat with the other sheet of dough so you have a total of eight pieces.
-Cut each of the eight pieces length-wise to get a total of 16 pieces.
-Roll each piece with the layers of cocoa butter and cinnamon sugar on the outside.
+Cut each of the eight pieces once length-wise to get a total of 16 pieces.
+Roll each piece around your finger with the layers of cocoa butter and cinnamon sugar on the outside.
 (See photo in blog post for reference)

 - Place the rolled-up cruffins into the muffin tin.
-Keep any cruffins that don't fit in the muffin tin in the fridge until you're ready to bake them.
-Bake at 30 – 35 minutes, until they are golden brown and crispy on the outside.
+Keep any cruffins that don't fit in the muffin tin in the fridge covered with plastic cling wrap until you're ready to bake them.
+Bake for 30 to 35 minutes, until they are golden brown.

-- While still hot from the oven, toss them in the remaining cinnamon sugar.
-Allow to cool for a few minutes then enjoy!
+- While still warm from the oven, toss them in the remaining cinnamon sugar.
+Enjoy!!

 - Cover with cinnamon sugar right after baking by gently rolling them in the bowl of cinnamon sugar or by sprinkling the cinnamon sugar on top with a spoon.

 - Set the puff pastry dough and butter out the night before to soften to room temperature.

 - If you plan to fill your cruffins, I suggest to bake them in a high-walled muffin tin to obtain the height required to hold the filling inside.
 Once your cruffins are baked and cooled, use a sharp knife to cut a hole in the top about two-thirds down into the cruffin.
 Then fill the hole with your desired filling with a piping bag.